 Standardising length measurement

 - Scientists from all over the world have accepted a common standard units of measurement.

 - The International System of Units (S.I unit) was set up as the convention for measurement worldwide.

 - A metre is the SI unit of length.
-It has 100 equal divisions called as centimeters.
+It has 100 equal divisions called as centimetres.

-- To measure large distances we use kilometers.
+- To measure large distances we use kilometres.
 1 Km = 1000 metres.

 Zero error and Correct way to measure length

 - Scale must be in contact with the object being measured.